Pete McTighe: The Pact

 McTighe created and wrote the BBC1 mystery thriller series The Pact which aired in May 2021, starring Laura Fraser, Julie Hesmondhalgh, Rakie Ayola, Eiry Thomas, Aneurin Barnard and Jason Hughes.
 The series was filmed in Wales.
 A second series was commissioned by BBC1 and was screened in October 2022 starring Rakie Ayola.

 Other work

 McTighe wrote episodes for the second series of The Doctor Blake Mysteries In 2014 he wrote for the BBC America supernatural/mystery series Tatau, and the comedy-drama Cara Fi.
 In 2015, McTighe received an AWGIE Award nomination for his work on the teen supernatural series Nowhere Boys.
 He also wrote scripts for the 2017 Netflix/ABC drama series Glitch.

 In June 2019, McTighe joined the second season of Sky/BBC America supernatural series A Discovery of Witches as a writer and executive producer.
 He also wrote an episode of the Netflix series Clickbait.

 In 2021, Sky Max broadcast his supernatural thriller series The Rising.

+In March 2021, McTighe founded his own television production company, Kerblam TV.

 In 2023, it was announced Bronte Pictures will produce McTighe's 1978, a period musical film about Sydney’s Gay and Lesbian Mardi Gras.